Euthanasia Euthanasia

 David kept asking, "What’s going to happen to me after I die?
 I don’t know, I just don’t know.
 I’m so scared.
 Probably nothing.
 Probably nothing at all — just poof."

-I told him about all the myths I knew, Christian, Hindu, Buddhist, Tibetan etc. One person suggested that perhaps he would meet his lover Jimmy who died of AIDS last year.
+I told him about all the myths I knew, Christian, Hindu, Buddhist, Tibetan etc. One person suggested that perhaps he would meet his lover who died of AIDS last year.
 I wanted so badly for those myths to be true.

 We joked that perhaps, like an Egyptian, he should take a small gold cat with him, or some change.
 Because of the Social Credit policy of making all experimental drugs free except those for AIDS patients, David detested Premier Vander Zalm right to the end.
 BC is the only province to attempt to reduce its NDP-voting gay population by charging $425 per month for drugs.
 If possible, David will haunt the premier’s theme park, Fantasy Gardens.

-David talked of his experience, many years ago, when he was dead for a short time on the operating table, and how he did not want to come back to life then.
+David talked of his experience, many years ago, when he was dead for a short time on the operating table and how he did not want to come back to life then.

 I told David, "Look, you have set up this theatrical event here.
 You don’t have to go through with it just because we all came.
 I think you are doing this too soon.
 I will not interfere.
 I want this to be 100% your decision.
 Don’t let anybody rush you.
 If you want to call this all off, or stall, it is fine with us. "